Residency in certain countries or geographic regions or travel to those areas may make you ineligible to donate.

 - The resolution of symptoms, if you had Zika virus infection

 - The resolution of any signs or symptoms of Zika virus infection that occurred within 2 weeks of departure from an area with active Zika virus infection

-- You had sexual contact with a man who was diagnosed with Zika virus infection within the 3 months prior to the sexual contact
+- You had sexual contact with a person who was diagnosed with Zika virus infection within the 6 months prior to the sexual contact

-- You had sexual contact with a man who resided in or traveled to an area with active transmission of Zika virus in the 3 months prior to the sexual contact.
+- You had sexual contact with a person who resided in or traveled to an area with active transmission of Zika virus in the 6 months prior to the sexual contact.

 The areas with active Zika virus transmission are rapidly changing.
-Please, contact the donor room at 212-639-7648 if you have traveled within the past 4 weeks to determine eligibility
+Please, contact the donor room at 212-639-7648 if you have traveled recently to determine eligibility

 If you have been diagnosed with malaria or traveled to an area where malaria is prevalent, you may still donate blood if it has been: